Name Change in ConnecticutPage Overview

-You must fill out a Change of Name Request, show your current driver's license or ID card, and present certified documents that show your name change, such as a marriage license or divorce decree.
+You must fill out a Change of Name Request (Form E-78), show your current driver's license or ID card, and present certified documents that show your name change, such as a marriage license or divorce decree.
 Photo copies and religious certificates are excluded.
-The service is free.
+The service is $30.

-For a name change on a registration, you must fill out a Registration Affidavit.
+For a name change on a registration, you must fill out a Registration Affidavit (Form B-301).
 You also will be asked to show certified documents with your new name.
 If you don't surrender your current registration, the service is $20.

-If you want to change your name on a vehicle title, you need to complete and sign a Request for Registration and Certificate of Title.
+If you want to change your name on a vehicle title, you need to complete and sign an Application for Registration and Certificate of Title(Form H-13).
 Take the form, along with the original title, to a DMV branch office.
 Write your new name on the title's reverse side and sign it as the vehicle owner.

 You also need to take: